SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

         Message 1 is sent at 1494703349358

-**NiFi can receive both TextMessages and ByteMessages, other message types trigger exceptions**
+**NiFi can receive both TextMessages and BytesMessages, other message types trigger exceptions**

 ```java
     if (message != null) {